arxell/arxell/README.md

 - [Artem Chapurin](feedback/artemchapurin.md).
 We worked together with Artem in the following places: Emerging Travel Group, Magnit.
 - [Vladimir Viazovetskov](feedback/vladimirviazovetskov.md).
 We worked together with Vladimir in the following places: Emerging Travel Group, Magnit.
 - [Kirill Grishin](feedback/kirillgrishin.md).
-We worked together with Vladimir in the following places: Magnit.
+We worked together with Kirill in the following places: Magnit.
 - [Nikolai Ivanov](feedback/nekolyanich.md).
 We worked together with Nikolai in the following places: Digital October, Magnit.
 - [Dmitry Baskakov](feedback/dbaskakov.md).
 We worked together with Dmitry in the following places: SoftPro, Magnit.
 - [Alex Shmitko](feedback/ashmitko.md).
-We worked together with Vladimir in the following places: Emerging Travel Group.
+We worked together with Alex in the following places: Emerging Travel Group.

 Public performance